☎ Call Today Free Consult

 The attorney looks for gaps, errors, or legally inadmissible evidence that could be challenged in court.
 Early identification of weaknesses is key to building a strong defense strategy.

-Why it matters: A thorough investigation lays the groundwork for either negotiating reduced charges or presenting a robust defense at trial.
+Why it matters: A thorough investigation lays the groundwork for either negotiating reduced charges or presenting a solid defense at trial.

 2. Strategy and Defense